klamping/wdio-workshop/README.md

 WebdriverIO makes automated testing friendly by providing a NodeJS interface for Selenium-based testing :100:

-This workshop will dive deep in to [WebdriverIO](http://webdriver.io), an open-source library used for Selenium testing.
-We’ll cover all the steps to get started writing automated browser tests, including:
+This workshop will dive deep in to [WebdriverIO](http://webdriver.io), an open-source library used for Selenium testing. :cool:

+We'll cover all the steps to get started writing automated browser tests, including:

 1. [Installation and Setup](./exercises/1-installation.md)
 2. [Mocha, Chai and Assertions](./exercises/2-assertions.md)